Blue Box Cafe review: Four dishes to try during breakfast at Tiffany's

-Do you ask a chef or server for their recommendations when dining out at a new restaurant?
+Do you ask a chef or server for their recommendations when dining at a new restaurant?

-In the current foodscape of omakase or set menus – whereby what is put on your plate is left to the chef’s discretion – it is also common practice among discerning diners to ask for suggestions from in-the-know staff when faced with the a la carte menu at an unfamiliar restaurant.
+In the current foodscape of set menus or omasake – where chefs decide what you're served – it is common practice among discerning diners to ask for suggestions when faced with the a la carte menu at an unfamiliar restaurant.

 To that end, The National is launching its Taste Test series, taking you inside the latest restaurants just before they open their doors.
 Chefs reveal what dishes they recommend – and what makes them special – for you to try (or, indeed, avoid).